fmbenhassine/unix-stream/README.md

 # What is XStream?

 XStream (uniX Stream) is an extension of the Java 8 Stream API to process data pipelines the Unix way.
-It provides a set of components that mimic most of Unix processing commands.
+It provides a set of components that mimic Unix processing commands.

 # Features